wtk-dev/scalewize-website/N8N_EMAIL_SETUP.md

 # 🚀 n8n Email Workflow Setup Guide

 ## Overview
-This guide shows you how to set up n8n workflows to handle email sending for ScaleWize AI via webhooks.
+This guide shows you how to set up n8n workflows to handle email sending for Henly AI via webhooks.
 This approach gives you complete control over the email process, allows you to use any email service, and provides advanced automation capabilities.

 ## 🎯 Benefits of n8n + Webhook Approach